sjhatfield/sjhatfield.github.io/_posts/2020-08-12-Kaggle-melanoma-tabular-model.md

                         tf.isin(idxV)))
 ```

-Chris Deotte who put together the datasets found some patient entries in bot hthe 2019 and 2020 data sets.
+Chris Deotte who put together the datasets found some patient entries in both the 2019 and 2020 datasets.
 He highlighted these with a `-1` in the `tfrecord` column.
 The above code ensures these are not used for training.

 The model with external data performed slightly worse than the model using just the internal data.